TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 6/Job 6.29.md

 ---

-Return, I pray you, let there be no injustice; Yea, return again, my cause is righteous.
+Please return.
+Let there be no injustice.
+Yes, return again.
+My cause is righteous.